onfr0y/Sleepsound-onfr0y/README.md

 - The background music uses the YouTube IFrame API
 - The timer runs in your browser - refreshing the page will reset it
 - Background image and music are loaded from external sources
-- Built with React 18 and Create React App
+- Built with React 18 and Vite for fast development and optimized builds
 - Optimized for Vercel deployment with proper routing and caching